The following grade levels have reached capacity for the 2019-2020 school year:

 - Up to the determined school, grade level and/or program capacity and/or availability.

 - On the basis of the order of the completed applications submitted after the notification date established in the policy.

 - As long as admission standards are met.

-*Disclaimer: All policies are subject to change from time to time as approved by the NUSD Governing Board.
-This policy is subject to change, including the enrollment priorities.
+*Disclaimer: This process was developed in alignment with Board Policy and Administrative Regulations and is subject to change from time to time as changes to BP and AR’s are approved by the NUSD Governing Board.
 The NUSD School Enrollment and Capacity document is updated as soon as possible following an approval.
-The provisions of this policy do not constitute a contract, expressed or implied, between any applicant or student and NUSD.
+The provisions of this process do not constitute a contract, expressed or implied, between any applicant or student and NUSD.